clux/facemaulers/halos-2.md

 alternatively, find familiar starts malfunctioning (up to pit fiend)

+maybe he can choose to fight it or not. solar would like like to gift something, but you would have to leave this dark creature from gehanna; then have to battle it 1v1 / solar does it.
+solar: "according to elysial rule, i cannot gift you this..."

 ## Exit (Faey)
 Hans standing there?
 Seelie court?
 TODO: ask Faey for information on how he would like to ascend?